Cassino

 Cassino (/it/) is a comune in the province of Frosinone at the southern end of the region of Lazio.
-It's the last city of the Latin Valley.
+It is the southernmost city of the so-called "Latin Valley".

 It is located at the foot of Monte Cairo near the confluence of the Gari and Liri rivers and on the via Casilina between Rome and Naples.
-The city is best known as the site of the Abbey of Montecassino and the Battle of Monte Cassino during World War II, which resulted in huge Allied and German casualties as well as the near total destruction of the town itself.
+The city is best known as the site of the Abbey of Montecassino and the Battle of Monte Cassino during World War II, which resulted in huge Allied and German casualties, as well as the nearly total destruction of the town itself.
 It is also home to the University of Cassino and Southern Lazio.

-Cassino has a population of 35,969 as of July 2017, making it the second largest town in the province.
+Cassino has a population of 35,969 as of July 2017, making it the second-largest town in the province.

 History

 Ancient

 Cassino's roots lie in the settlement of Casinum, the last city of the Latins, of Umbrian or Venetic or Oscan origin, sited atop the hill of Cassino near Monte Cairo, 5 km to the north.
 Casinum passed under the control of the Volscians first and then the Samnites, Eventually Sabini (a Volsci branch and Umbrian/Venetic origins) were defeated by the Romans that gained control of Casinum and its territory (ager casinas), establishing a fortified Latin colony there in 312 BC, Interamna Lirenas.

 During the Roman era the most venerated god was Apollo, whose temple rose up on Montecassino, where today stands the abbey.
 At least once during Punic Wars, Hannibal passed near Casinum.
 Casinum was also the site of a villa presumed to belong to Marcus Terentius Varro.